 Brother has been a lay Nouthetic counselor since 1978, a deliverance counselor since 1987, and a spiritual director since 1993.

 Brother is the host of several Question and Answer Forums including the Faith and Spirituality, Spiritual Warfare, and Divine Office forums located on St. Michael’s Call (the website for the Oblates and Missioners of St. Michael).
 In the past he was a catechist and expert on Catholicism for many years on allexperts.com (the largest Q&A Forum on the Net).

 Bro.
 Ignatius is a member several religious, philosophical, counseling, artistic, and Internet professional organizations.
 His active membership in associations requiring yearly dues varies from year to year depending upon his ability to pay yearly dues.
 As a brother he takes a vow of poverty and thus cannot always afford the luxury of association dues; and OMSM is equally as poor.

 Religious organization memberships include the Pope John Paul II Society of Evangelists, Catholic Society of Evangelists, Institute on Religious Life, Catholic League for Religious and Civil Rights, Adoremus: Society for the Renewal of the Sacred Liturgy, Confraternity of the Brown Scapular, and Confraternity of Mary, Queen of All Hearts (Montfort Fathers), among others.
 Brother is also a member of the Founder’s Club of Ave Maria University.

-Professional Counseling association memberships include the Association of Christian Therapists, the American Counseling Association, the Association for Spiritual, Ethical, and Religious Values in Counseling, and the International Society for Mental Health Online.
+Professional Counseling association memberships include the Association of Christian Therapists (ACTheals), American Association Christian Counselors, American Counseling Association, Association for Spiritual, Ethical, and Religious Values in Counseling, and the International Society for Mental Health Online.